rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

 > Note: cfg revisions also work inside the source code with `#[cfg]` attributes.
 >
-> By-convention the `FALSE` cfg is used to have an always false config.
+> By convention, the `FALSE` cfg is used to have an always-false config.

 ## Controlling pass/fail expectations